A real terrain dossier · 395 ha · Chadlington, Oxfordshire

 How steep, and how buildable

 Steepness across the parcel.
-Flatter ground is easiest to build and cultivate — here 97% sits under 12°, which is why buildability tops out at 100 and nearly the whole farm reads as workable cultivable land.
+Flatter ground is easiest to build and cultivate, here 97% sits under 12°, which is why buildability reads 91, and nearly the whole farm reads as workable cultivable land.

 Slope-steepness map of Diddly Squat Farm